 Sun and Stars led by Wouter Vlemmings/Theo Khouri (Chalmers) & Sven Wedemeyer (U. Oslo)

-Transients and Time-Domain Astronomy led by Kuo Liu (SAO) & Karri Koljonen (NTNU)
+Transients and Time-Domain Astronomy led by Kuo Liu (MPIfR) & Karri Koljonen (NTNU)

 Solar System Bodies and Exoplanets led by Arianna Piccialli (BIRA-IASB) & Miriam Rengel (MPS)